top of page

 The earlier you let your client know, the more respectful it feels.
 Don’t wait until the last minute unless it’s truly unavoidable.
 Prompt notice shows that you value their time as much as your own.

-You don’t need to overshare details—just a clear, polite explanation.
+You don’t need to overshare details—just provide a clear, polite explanation.
 For example:

 • “Unfortunately, due to a scheduling conflict, we’ll need to move your appointment.”